eoinkane/sem-coursework/use-cases/8/use-case-8.md

 ### Trigger

-The member of the organisation requires information on the people living in a city, and the people not living in a city in each continent.
+The member of the organisation requires information on the people living in a city, and the people not living in a city in each Region
 ## MAIN SUCCESS SCENARIO

 1. The member of the organisation requires access to this population information on the people living in a city, and the people not living in a city in each Region.